n-k/klusterkluck/README.md

  - Throttling and metering
  - Pod horizontal scaling
  - Integrate IAM service
+ - Support if/else, loops, join etc. kinds of nodes in flow

 #### Installation
 To deploy, for kubernetes version < 1.6, run